Can I eat bananas with gallstones? Overview

 Fiber

-Fiber is a well-known remedy for digestive problems, there is a study specifically researching the positive effects of soluble fibers on cholesterol gallstone development.
+Fiber is a well-known remedy for digestive problems.
+A study specifically researches the positive effects of soluble fibers on cholesterol gallstone development.

-What’s more interesting is the content of insoluble – starch fiber, in unripe, green bananas, which can almost act like prebiotics – aiding in digestion and weight loss.
+What’s more interesting is the insoluble – starch fiber content in unripe, green bananas, which can almost act like prebiotics – aiding digestion and weight loss.

 Exercise Regularly